-For the future we plan to start looking at Exoplanet data in Datascape
+For the future we plan to start looking at Exoplanet data in Datascape.

-It is only at the final stage, when we want to collaborate with others, that an avatar ourselves the immersive representation of in environment, becomes necessary.
-Having each user in the space represented by an avatar brings two major benefits.
-First we don't need to explicitly communicate what we are looking at, or what we find interesting in the data, our colleagues can tell just by looking at where our avatar is going and where it lingers.
+need to explicitly communicate what we are looking at, or what we find interesting in the data, our colleagues can tell just by looking at where our avatar is going and where it lingers.
 Secondly when our avatars meet by an interesting piece of data the spatial cues of avatar positions and data positions again aids the retention of the discussion and the analysis.